 In his first short story collection Tim Chapman explores behaviors that are at once familiar and bizarre, while introducing us to an odd assemblage of characters.
-Engaging stories about family, class, crime, and love from the author of Bright and Yellow, Hard and Cold.
+Engaging stories about family, class, crime, and love from the author of A Trace of Gold and The Blue Silence.

 “What We Do For Love,” one of the stories from Kiddieland and other misfortunes, won the 2015 Lovey award for Best Short Story.